config-i1/greybox/README.md

 1. cramer - calculates Cramer's V for two categorical variables.
 Plus tests the significance of such association.
 2. mcor - function returns the coefficients of multiple correlation between the variables.
 This is useful when measuring association between categorical and numerical variables.
 3. association (aka 'assoc()') - function returns matrix of measures of association, choosing between cramer(), mcor() and cor() depending on the types of variables.
-4. determination (aka 'determ()') - function returns the vector of coefficients of determination (R^2) for the provided data.
+4. determination (and the method 'determ()') - function returns the vector of coefficients of determination (R^2) for the provided data.
 This is useful for the diagnostics of multicollinearity.
 5. tableplot - plots the graph for two categorical variables.
 6. spread - plots the matrix of scatter / boxplot / tableplot diagrams - depending on the type of the provided variables.
 7. graphmaker - plots the original series, the fitted values and the forecasts.